 The kinematic analysis of foot and ankle motion is captured using a multi-segmental foot model.
 Previous work modeled the foot as a single segment with motion occurring at the ankle.
 The multi-segmental foot model allows measurement of motion within the foot.
 The expanded model allows us to discover the role of motion at the midfoot and toes during functional activities and to explore the contribution of the motion to foot deformity and pain.

-Hyo-Jung Jeong, PT, MS, PhD student
+Hyo-Jung Jeong, PT, MS, PhD, Postdoctoral Research Associate

 Current Research Studies